0x0607/Discord-Unturned.Bot_1/README.md

 You may need to install [nodejs](https://nodejs.org) first
 您可能要先安裝 [nodejs](https://nodejs.org)
 ¯\\\_(ツ)\_/¯
+## Update discord.js-v13
+I updated it today to make sure it works
+Discord.js 13.6.0

 # how to use

-Run Auto-Setup.exe
+Run install.bat
->Auto-Setup.exe will help you install
+>install.bat will help you install
 required node_modules

 Modify the content of config.json